HighRiskShop/WooCommerce-Crypto-Payment-Gateway/README.md

 * Automatic order processing (order will be marked as paid automatically after payment).
 * Track TXID and payouts from wp-admin
 * You can accept payments worldwide without restrictions due to the decentralized nature of how cryptocurrencies work.
-* Please check our website for the minimum transaction amount for each cryptocurrency.
 * Crypto icons on checkout page and QR code.
 * Multi-currency support.
 * Supported networks: BTC – BCH – LTC – doge – ETH – TRC20 – ERC20 – BEP20 – Arbitrum – Polygon – AVAX-C – Optimism – Base – Solana [check the full list of supported coins and minimum order value per coin](https://paygate.to/crypto-payment-gateway-no-kyc-instant-payouts/#minimumorder).